-SLWK 2217 Leadership and Interprofessional Practice in Social Work Organizations

-Social work organizations require strong and effective leadership.
+SLWK 2217 Leadership and Interprofessional Practice in Social Work Organizations Social work organizations require strong and effective leadership.
 This course will provide students with an understanding of how to lead social service agencies and programs in order to provide a healthy working environment that promotes effective service provision focused on client empowerment.
 Students will explore topics related to organizational development, program planning, and leadership in nonprofit organizations.

-Prerequisite(s): SLWK 1287 or 1297 with a minimum grade of C provision focused on client empowerment.
+Prerequisite(s): SLWK 1287 or 1296 with a minimum grade of C provision focused on client empowerment.

-SLWK 2224 Indigenous Knowledges in the Helping Professions
+SLWK 2224 Indigenous Knowledges and Practices in Social Work